This article has links to products and services we love, which we may make commission from.

 In the city that never sleeps, it’s not that you lack options; it’s that there are too many to choose from!

-This guide has everything from Broadway shows to walking the Brooklyn Bridge to give you dozens of options of things to do in NYC at night.
+This guide has everything from Broadway shows to walking the Brooklyn Bridge to give you dozens of options for things to do in NYC at night.

 See a Show